dd32/td-gh-ex/README.txt

 *Header background images are designed by WP Shop byGMO and distributed under the terms of the GNU GPL v2 *Sample image used in the screenshot is an original image owned by WP Shop byGMO.

+Azabu-Juban WordPress theme is based on Twenty-Thirteen deafault theme.

 == Theme Notes ==
 You can drop your queries in our contact form in the following link.